PenFed Pathfinder® Rewards Visa Signature® Card Review

 PenFed Pathfinder® Rewards Visa Signature® Card vs. Capital One VentureOne Rewards Credit Card

 Not so sure about an annual fee?
 That's okay.
 Let's take a look at a no-annual-fee card.

 What's great about the no-annual-fee Capital One VentureOne Rewards Credit Card is that it earns an unlimited 1.25 miles per $1 on every purchase, plus, a nice 20,000-point welcome offer for spending just $500 within the first three months of account opening.

 It's a pretty simple reward structure, but that's what's so nice about it.
 Instead of worrying about having certain cards to use with certain purchases, the Capital One VentureOne Rewards Credit Card is a nice card to have on hand for all your purchases.
 It might not earn you rewards as quickly as the PenFed Pathfinder® Rewards Visa Signature® Card, but it's a nice, stable card to always have on hand, and with regular use, could gain you some serious rewards over time, especially if it's your go to card.
-Plus, like with the PenFed card, there are no foreign transaction fees, so it's great for travel, and as an added bonus, there's 0% intro APR on purchases for the first 12 months (then, 15.49% - 25.49% (Variable)).
+Plus, there are no foreign transaction fees, so it's great for travel, and as an added bonus, there's 0% intro APR on purchases and balance transfers for 15 months (then, 14.99% - 24.99% (Variable)).

 PenFed Pathfinder Rewards American Express Credit Card vs. Citi Premier® Card

 With the Citi Premier® Card new users have the possibility of earning a higher amount of rewards points as PenFed Pathfinder® Rewards Visa Signature® Card holders.
 There is, once again, an annual fee ($95) associated with the card, whereas with the PenFed card, there is an opportunity to avoid it if you meet certain qualifications.
 Considering the fact, though, that new Citi cardholders can earn 80,000 bonus points after spending $4,000 in the first three months – worth $800 in gift cards when redeemed through thankyou.com – many users will find the annual fee more than worth it.